learning-zone/react-basics/README.md

 #### Q. ***What do these three dots (...) in React do?***

-We can use the ES6 Spread operator to pass props to a React component.
+The ES6 Spread operator or Rest Parameters is use to pass `props` to a React component.
 Let us take an example for a component that expects two props:

 ```js
 function App() {